Pseudo transient continuation and time marching methods for Monge-Ampere type equations: Acknowledgements

+The author would like to thank the referees for a careful reading of the paper and suggestions which led to a better presentation of the paper.

 The author acknowledges discussions with F. Celiker, B. Cockburn, W. Gangbo, R. Glowinski, M.J.
 Lai, R. Nochetto, A. Oberman and A. Regev.
-The author was supported in part by NSF grant DMS-0811052 and the Sloan Foundation.
-This research was supported in part by the Institute for Mathematics and its Applications with funds provided by the National Science Foundation.
+The author was supported in part by NSF grants DMS-0811052, DMS-1319640 and the Sloan Foundation.
+This research was supported in part by the Institute for Mathematics and its Applications and the Mathematical Sciences Research Institute with funds provided by the National Science Foundation.